 Moss is very common in garden lawns as it likes damp conditions and thrives in shady areas.
 Unfortunately, it can block water and choke grass.
 Moss can usually be found along fences and under trees.

-Tips mentioned in this video:
+How to remove moss tips mentioned in this video:

-• If you have a large area to deal with you can use a scarifier machine.
+- If you have a large area to deal with, you can use a scarifier machine.